ifis-tu-bs/sparqlSim/README.md

 3. make
 ```

-We build our software using the latest gcc compiler.
+We build our software using the latest gcc compiler (tested on gcc version 7.3.0).

 ## Using the software
 ```